snugnug/micros/README.md

 [not-os]: https://github.com/cleverca22/not-os

-MicrOS is a small, experimental operation system designed for embedded situations.
+MicrOS is a small, experimental operating system designed for embedded situations.
 It is based heavily on NixOS, but compiles down to a microscopic kernel, an initrd and a 48mb squashfs.

+[Runit](https://smarden.org/runit/) is used instead of system, with some degree of abstraction over services.
+This is not as robust as NixOS systemd module, nor is it in any way portable (i.e., additional init systems are not yet possible) but it results in a small and fast image for low-resource scenarios, e.g., embedded development.

 > [!NOTE]
 > Work here is based _heavily_ on the awesome [not-os].
 I worked on something